vody/ServiceProvider-al/README.md

 end;
 ```

-This will be perfect if it works, but it's not working as the next line will throw an error:
+This will be perfect if it works, but it's not working, as the next line will throw an error:
 ```javascript
 IHttpClient := ServiceProvider.GetService('IHttpClient');
 ```

 `Cannot implicitly convert type 'Variant' to 'Interface IHttpClient (`ALAL0122)`.
-Maybe you know how to make it work?
+Do you know how to make it work?

-Of course, you can write a conversion function, but this destroys the whole idea.